Self-guided Sightseeing Tour #1 in Erfurt, Germany

 The Kaufmannskirche is a church building in the historical centre of the city of Erfurt in Thuringia, Germany.
 It is located at the north end of Erfurt's Anger square and has been Lutheran since 1521.

-Wikipedia: Kaufmannskirche (EN), Website
+Wikipedia: Kaufmannskirche (EN)

 Show sight on map

-The Haus zum Stockfisch is an important Renaissance town house located at Johannesstraße 169 in the old town of Erfurt.
+The Haus zum Stockfisch is an important Renaissance town house at Johannesstraße 169 in the old town of Erfurt.
 It was acquired by the city at the beginning of the 20th century and has been used as a museum ever since, and since 1974 it has been the seat of the city museum.

 Wikipedia: Haus zum Stockfisch (DE)